jdepool/BOXI-GESTION-3/replit.md

 # Recent Changes

-**2025-10-14**: Updated Pagos table column headers to match other Ventas tabs styling - changed to `text-xs font-medium text-muted-foreground` with `p-2` padding for a uniform, lighter appearance across all tabs.
+**2025-10-14**: Updated Pagos table for lighter, more uniform appearance - column headers use `text-xs font-medium text-muted-foreground p-2`, and Orden/Fecha cell values also use `text-muted-foreground` for consistency.
+This creates a cohesive lighter look matching other Ventas tabs.
 Earlier, implemented auto-calculation for Total Orden USD field in Nueva Venta Manual and Nueva Reserva Manual forms (auto-sums individual product totals, displayed as read-only with muted background).

 # User Preferences